retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 - [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) - Kubernetes custom resource that is used by the ApplicationSet Controller to create Argo applications based on generated parameters and a template.
 - [Generators(matrix, list, cluster)](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators/) - Generators generate parameters that can be used in the template of the ApplicationSet.
 - [Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) - Sync waves are used to control order of what resources are sychronized.

-- [App of app pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) - This is the pattern that is implemented in this repository to deploy cluster add-ons.
+- [App of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) - This is the pattern that is used in this implementation to deploy cluster add-ons.

 ### Implementation Diagram